Analyzing Patient Data

 Analyzing Data

-inflammation for all patients on all
+average inflammation for all patients

-Statistics standard library.
+from the Statistics standard library.

 Tip: Make sure to install the required packages first